aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 Using the MoMA dataset, we can ask natural language questions, like:

-- How many artists are represented in the collection?
+- How many artists are there in the collection?
-- How many pieces of artwork are there?
+- How many pieces of artwork are there in the collection?
 - How many artists are there whose nationality is Italian?
 - How many artworks are by the artist Claude Monet?
 - How many artworks are classified as paintings?
 - How many artworks were created by Spanish artists?
 - How many artist names start with the letter 'M'?
+- How many artists are deceased as a percentage of all artists?
 - Who is the most prolific artist in the collection?
 What is their nationality?
 - What nationality of artists created the most artworks in the collection?
 - What is the ratio of male to female artists.
 Return as a ratio.
+- How many artworks were produced during the First World War, which are classified as paintings?
 - What are the five oldest artworks in the collection?
 Return the title and date for each.
 - Return the artwork for Frida Kahlo in a numbered list, including title and date.
+- What are the ten artworks by European artist, with a data?
+Write Python code to output them with Matplotlib as a table.
+Include header row and font size of 12.
+- Give me a recipe for chocolate cake.

-Again, the ability of the NLQ Application to return an answer and return an accurate answer, is primarily dependent on the choice of foundation model.
-Not all models are capable of NLQ, not returning accurate answers.
+Again, the ability of the NLQ Application to return an answer and return an accurate answer, is primarily dependent on the choice of model.
+Not all models are capable of NLQ, while others will not return accurate answers.

 ## Deployment Instructions

-1. If using the Amazon SageMaker JumpStart Foundation Models option, make you have the required EC2 instance for the endpoint inference, or request it using Service Quotas in the AWS Management Console (e.g., `ml.g5.24xlarge` for the `google/flan-t5-xxl-fp16` model: https://us-east-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-6821867B).
+1. If using Option 1: SageMaker JumpStart FM Endpoint, make you have the required EC2 instance for the endpoint inference, or request it using Service Quotas in the AWS Management Console (e.g., `ml.g5.24xlarge` for the `google/flan-t5-xxl-fp16` model: https://us-east-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-6821867B).
+Refer to the model's documentation for choice of instance type.
 2. Create the required secrets in AWS Secret Manager using the AWS CLI.
 3. Deploy the `NlqMainStack` CloudFormation template.
-4. Build and push the `nlq-genai:1.0.0-sm` Docker image to the new Amazon ECR repository, or alternately the the `nlq-genai:1.0.0-oai` Docker image for use with Option 2: OpenAI API.
+4. If using Option 1: SageMaker JumpStart FM Endpoint, build and push the `nlq-genai:1.0.0-sm` Docker image to the new Amazon ECR repository.
+Alternately, build and push the `nlq-genai:1.0.0-oai` Docker image for use with Option 2: OpenAI API.
 5. Import the included sample data into the Amazon RDS MoMA database.
 6. Add the `nlqapp` user to the MoMA database.
 7. Deploy the `NlqSageMakerEndpointStack` CloudFormation template, using the Amazon SageMaker JumpStart Foundation Models option.
-8. Deploy the `NlqEcsSageMakerStack` CloudFormation template, or alternately the `NlqOpenAIStack` CloudFormation template for use with Option 2: OpenAI API.
+8. If using Option 1: SageMaker JumpStart FM Endpoint, deploy the `NlqEcsSageMakerStack` CloudFormation template.
+Alternately, deploy the `NlqOpenAIStack` CloudFormation template for use with Option 2: OpenAI API.

 ### 2. Create AWS Secret Manager Secrets